The valuation approach

 - An alternative approach is a dividend based valuation which takes account of the historic and anticipated future dividends of the business.
 This method is often appropriate to relatively small minority holdings in a business.

 - For most trading companies, the earnings basis of valuation is more likely to apply than the actual assets employed in the business.
 However, where the value of a company or business is largely in its fixed assets, such as a farm or a property investment company, then the assets become a much more important factor in arriving at a value.

 The above is only a very brief outline of some of the key factors which can be involved in the valuation process and when you consult a valuer, depending upon the nature of the business (ie. a sole trader, partnership, LLP or limited company) you are likely to be asked for a lot of information including:

 - Budgets, forecasts and, if they exist, Business Plans

 - Valuations of specialised assets such as property

-- Any recent valuations of the business or transactions in shares or offers for the business.
+- Any recent valuations of the business, transactions in shares or offers for the business.

 Don’t forget that the process is not just about arriving at a value for the business, it will also involve an assessment of the liquidity.
 It is quite possible that a spouse may not be able to draw enough out of a business to make a full settlement and that payment will have to be made over a period of time.
 There may also be significant tax issues with regard to any funds withdrawn and it is critical that the right advice is sought in that area.